 * Aluminum prices rise 1.5 pct to $1,763.25/ton on LME

-March 28 (Reuters) - Alcoa Inc, the biggest U.S. aluminum producer, said it would cut 147,000 metric tons of capacity at two smelters in Brazil to stem a growing global surplus that has depressed prices and made a large number of plants uncompetitive.
+March 28 (Reuters) - Alcoa Inc, the biggest U.S. aluminum producer, said it would cut 147,000 metric tons of capacity at two aluminum smelters in Brazil as increased costs and low prices have made the plants uncompetitive.

-Many companies, including the world's biggest aluminum producer Rusal and rival Rio Tinto Ltd, have shut plants, but big smelters in China, the world's largest producer, show no sign of cutting output.
+Many companies, including the world's biggest aluminum producer Rusal and rival Rio Tinto Ltd, have shut loss-making plants as Chinese supplies flood the market and energy costs rise.

 The price of aluminum - used in the aerospace, construction and automotive sectors - has fallen about 37 percent since May 2011, when it touched a high of $2,800 per tonne.

-Alcoa said last month it would close its 50-year-old Point Henry smelter and two rolling mills in Australia.
+Alcoa said last month that it would close its 50-year-old Point Henry aluminum smelter and two rolling mills in Australia.

 Alcoa said it expected to take after-tax restructuring charges of $40 million to $50 million, or 4-5 cents per share, in the first quarter ending March 31 due to the capacity cuts.